aacn/use-friendly-captcha/README.md

 # Use Friendly Captcha hook
 ## Usage
-The library has function for both frontend and backend.
-Both work independent of each other.
+The library has functions for both frontend and backend.
+Both of them work independent of each other.

 ### Frontend
 Include the `useCaptchaHook()` in your selected file.
 From there you can then query the widget